March on Washington: Martin Luther King Jr.

 The speech given by SCLC president King, who spoke last, became known as the "I Have a Dream" speech, which was carried live by TV stations and subsequently considered the most impressive moment of the march.
-In it, King called for an end to racism in the United States.
+In it, King called for an end to legalized racism in the United States.
 It invoked the Declaration of Independence, the Emancipation Proclamation, and the United States Constitution.
 At the end of the speech, Mahalia Jackson shouted from the crowd, "Tell them about the dream, Martin!", and King departed from his prepared text for a partly improvised peroration on the theme of "I have a dream".
 Over time it has been hailed as a masterpiece of rhetoric, added to the National Recording Registry and memorialized by the National Park Service with an inscription on the spot where King stood to deliver the speech.

 Randolph and Rustin

 A. Philip Randolph spoke first, promising: "we shall return again and again to Washington in ever growing numbers until total freedom is ours."
 Randolph also closed the event along with Bayard Rustin.
 Rustin followed King's speech by slowly reading the list of demands.
 The two concluded by urging attendees to take various actions in support of the struggle.